-Prereq: BIOS 6611 & BIOS 6631 or instructor permission Coreq: BIOS 6612 & BIOS 6632 or instructor permission.
+Pre/Coreq: BIOS 6612 and BIOS 6632 or instructor permission.
+Restrictions: Offered in variable terms and years.

 This course covers the analysis of time-to-event data with applications to biology, medicine, and public health.
 Nonparametric methods for group comparisons and semi-parametric regression models will be emphasized.
 Parametric methods and distribution theory for survival analysis will also be included.